jlivsey/Dvar/tests/sim/20210629-sim/README.md

-This simulation aims to have a more coarse marPack nested structure.
+This simulation aims to have a more finer partiton of marPack nested structure.

 For the following set of simulations we move outward in a nested structure from the no margins case.
 This follows Table 2 in the write up, starting in the top-right with only detailed-tract.